 Late June 2009: Project Awarded

-Detailed design and manufacturing of Super•Cor components took place at Atlantic Civil Product’s facility.
+Detailed design and manufacturing of Super-Cor components took place at our Australian licensee’s facility.
 In preparing the site, the contractor encountered bedrock problems and the project fell slightly behind schedule.
 Wall design and commercials went well into July.
-The Vist-A-Wall MSE Structural Wall System components were ordered on July 24 for a mid-September delivery.
+The MSE Structural Wall System components were ordered on July 24 for a mid-September delivery.

 October, November, 2009: Walls, Backfill, Railway Construction

 Wall panels arrived on-site in mid-September, on schedule.
 Track-laying crews connected the line on schedule, and the first loaded train went across on time.